Advanced search strategies

 Check who has cited the article you've already found.
 This will lead you to material that is newer.

-Some, but not all, databases have a feature where you can see who has cited the resource you're looking at.
+Some, but not all, databases have a feature where you can see who has cited the resource at which you're looking.

 The database is unlikely to show you every citing article.
 This is because no database will contain every resource written on a topic.
 A database can only compare its own records.